-How to use SAHI with YOLOv9
+How to detect small objects with YOLOv9 and SAHI

 Slicing Aided Hyper Inference (SAHI) is a technique to improve small object detection performance with computer vision models.
 SAHI cuts an image into smaller images then runs inference on each smaller image.
 Predictions are then aggregated back together.